Optimal Control of Several Motion Models: Preliminaries

 \section{Preliminaries}

-The notation of this paper is standard in variational analysis and optimal control; see e.g \cite{m-book, v}.
-The notations $\|\cdot \|, \la \cdot,\cdot\ra, B(\x,\ve)$, and $\angle(\x, \y)$ denote respectively the Euclidean norm, the usual inner product, the ball with center $\x\in \R^n$ and radius $\ve>0$, and the angle between $\x$ and $\y$.
-In this section we recall the notions of proximal normal cone and uniform prox-regularity that will be used in what follows.
+In this paper, we employ notation that is widely recognized in the fields of variational analysis and optimal control (refer to \cite{m-book, v} for a comprehensive overview).
+The symbols $\|\cdot \|, \la \cdot,\cdot\ra, B(\x,\ve)$, and $\angle(\x, \y)$ will be used to denote the Euclidean norm, the standard inner product, the ball centered at $\x\in \R^n$ with radius $\ve>0$, and the angle between vectors $\x$ and $\y$ respectively.
+These notational conventions are integral to the discussion and analysis that follow, particularly in the context of our exploration of controlled motion models.
+Additionally, this section will revisit the concepts of the proximal normal cone and uniform prox-regularity.
+Understanding these notions is crucial as they play a pivotal role in the formulation and solution of the optimal control problems addressed in this paper.